jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 This one gives couple extra benefits:

 - Cleaner code
-- The public methods name can be simple
+- The public methods name can be simple, since privately defined methods can have descriptive function names instead.
 - Easier to maintain which method is public or not

 Aaaand that's a wrap!
-You can pat yourself on the back, and can now tell your friends that you know TWO Design Patterns!
+You can pat yourself on the back.
+Go tell your friends that you now know TWO design patterns!

 ![yas](https://media.giphy.com/media/WKdPOVCG5LPaM/giphy.gif)

-There are many other cool patterns out there.
+There are many, many other cool patterns out there.

-["Learning JavaScript Design Patterns" by Addy Osmani](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) is a great resource if you want to continue learning other patterns!
+["Learning JavaScript Design Patterns" by Addy Osmani](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) is a great resource to start if you want to dig deeper into design patterns!

 Till next time, chao!